-If you’re thinking about going into the dental industry as a career, you will want to note that generally someone with the following traits are most successful: high aptitude for science, outstanding manual dexterity, and good communication skills.
+If you’re thinking about going into the dental industry as a career, you will want to note that generally, someone with the following traits is most successful: a high aptitude for science, outstanding manual dexterity, and good communication skills.

 The top ten dental schools in the United States are:

 • The University of California at Los Angeles

 • The University of California at San Francisco